apache/doris/docs/en/administrator-guide/running-profile.md

 ```
 OLAP_SCAN_NODE (id=0): (Active: 4.050ms, non-child: 35.68%)
-   -BitmapIndexFilterCount: 0   # Number of rows filtered by bitmap index
    -BitmapIndexFilterTimer: 0.000ns # Time consuming to filter data using bitmap index.
    -BlockConvertTime: 7.433ms   # Time consuming to convert a vectorized block into a row structure RowBlock.
 Vectorized Block is VectorizedRowBatch in V1, and RowBlockV2 in V2.
    -BlockFetchTime: 36.934ms    # Rowset Reader time to get Block.